UncleCShark/Cmaketopia/Docs/CommandLine.md

 #### MSYS2

 [MSYS2]({{site.baseurl}}/Docs/AdditionalReadingResources#MSYS2-id) is software distribution and a building platform for Windows.
 It provides a Unix-like environment, a command-line interface and a software repository.
 MSYS2 MSYS shortcut opens POSIX-compliant environment.
 Use it for package management, shell scripting and building POSIX projects.
-When you click MING-w64 shortcuts they create GNU compiler environment x86 or x64 respectively.
+When you click MING-w64 shortcuts they create windows GNU compiler environment x86 or x64 respectively.
 For details see [Environment Variables Affecting GCC]({{ site.baseurl}}/Docs/AdditionalReadingResources#GNU-id)

 ![Mingw64](../assets/MSYS2.png)